You want smart political talk without the meltdowns?

 One Florida school isolating black students at an assembly reportedly offered gift cards to improve scores.

-Uh, Fox 35 Orlando reporting last Friday, students in grades four and five were taken out of class to attend this assembly at the Bunnell Elementary School Cafeteria, a cafeteria, and students who perform well on standardized tests reportedly brought in front of the assembly and used as model examples as teachers discussed the test scores and offered gift cards to restaurants as rewards for improving their scores.
+Fox 35 Orlando reporting last Friday, students in grades four and five were taken out of class to attend this assembly at the Bunnell Elementary School cafeteria, a cafeteria, and students who performed well on standardized tests reportedly brought in front of the assembly and used as model examples as teachers discussed the test scores and offered gift cards to restaurants as rewards for improving their scores.

-Anyway, students walking in the hallway to class, the news station got a confirmation from the school board chair that black students were isolated for the assembly, told them the station told the state the assembly should never have happened, though it did.
+The news station got a confirmation from the school board chair that black students were isolated for the assembly, told them the station, told the state of the assembly should never have happened, though it did.

-Three dozen school districts in the U.S. removed police officers from schools within a year after the death of George Floyd in May of 2020, and some of the nation's largest school systems, LA Unified School District, Chicago public schools, slashing funding for the police programs by as much as half.
+Three dozen school districts in the U.S. removed police officers from schools within a year after the death of George Floyd in May of 2020 in some of the nation's largest school systems, L.A.
+Unified School District, Chicago Public Schools, slashing funding for the police programs by as much as half.

 And the void of campus police has been filled by nothing but violence and disorder.